sunarch/f_tj_tomjoro-github-io/_posts/2021-12-14-functional-programming-is-a-lie.md

 Javascript is a functional language.
 Why isn't it a "pure" functional language?

 * Javascript fails purity because it allows for mutation of state.
-Actually, most mainstream languagse fail for this same reason: Java, Go, C#, Rust, Python, Ruby, etc. However, almost all of these languages have, or have recently, started to use a lot more functional and immutable constructs.
+Actually, most mainstream languagse fail for this same reason: Java, Go, C#, Rust, Python, Ruby, etc. However, almost all of these languages have, or have recently, started to use a lot more functional and immutable constructs
 * Rust fails because it has unsafe modes (you might argue that if you don't use unsafe then it is safe, but that's besides the point - we're talking about languages not usages)
 * Erlang and Elixir fail this test because they are impure (they allow side effects)